 The amounts and timing of recorded expenses for any period would be affected by changes in these factors and circumstances.
-There is no change in the estimated useful lives of property and equipment in 2018 and 2017.
+There is no change in the estimated useful lives of property and equipment in 2019 and 2018.

-The carrying values of property and equipment, except land which amounted to ₱268.4 million, as at December 31, 2018 and 2017 amounted to ₱14,809.8 million and ₱15,119.9 million, respectively (net of accumulated depreciation, amortization and depletion of ₱10,723.2 million and ₱9,837.8 million, respectively; see Note 9).
+The carrying values of property and equipment except land and construction in-progress amounted to ₱9,265.9 million and ₱8,339.6 million as at December 31, 2019 and 2018, respectively (net of accumulated depreciation, amortization and depletion of ₱11,993.6 million and ₱10,723.2 million, respectively; see Note 9).

 Estimating Allowance for Impairment Losses on Investments in Associates Impairment review on investments in associates are performed when events or changes in circumstances indicate that the carrying value exceeds its fair value.
 If any such indication exists and where the carrying value exceeds the estimated recoverable amount, the investment is written down to its recoverable amount.
-Management has determined that there are no events or changes in circumstances in 2018 and 2017 that may indicate that the carrying value of investments in associates may not be recoverable.
-No impairment loss was recognized on investments in associates in 2018 and 2017.
-The carrying values of the Group's investments in associates amounted to ₱3,540.6 million and ₱2,952.1 million as at December 31, 2018 and 2017, respectively (see Note 10).
+Management has determined that there are no events or changes in circumstances in 2019 and 2018 that may indicate that the carrying value of investments in associates may not be recoverable.
+No impairment loss was recognized on investments in associates in 2019 and 2018.
+The carrying values of the Group's investments in associates amounted to ₱3,259.7 million and ₱3,540.6 million as at December 31, 2019 and 2018, respectively (see Note 10).